tonan/bjc/README.md

 15. Log onto the stack you just created and do manual testing
     * E.G. Try to run the demo, send a change through Automate Workflow, etc.
     * If you find things wrong, go back to step #8 and fix whatever issues you found.
-16. If you things work as expected and you are happy with the change, commit your changes to your branch and push it to the remote github master repo:
+16. If you things work as expected and you are happy with the change, commit your changes to your local branch and run a `delivery review` command to send your changes to the pipeline.
-    * `git add .`
-    * `git commit -m "My awesome new feature"`
-    * `git push origin scarolan/myFeatureBranch`
-17. Go to [https://github.com/chef-cft/bjc](https://github.com/chef-cft/bjc) and submit your pull request.
-    * If your change(s) are addressing specific cards in waffle, be sure to include that in your PR.
-      * In the body of the PR, above all other text, include `Fixes #XXX` where `XXX` is the number of the card you are addressing.
-      * If you are addressing multiple cards, put one `Fixes` line in for each card you are addressing
+    * Protip: Go to your new PR in waffle.io and add a `Fixes` line in for each card you are addressing
       *  See this [PR](https://github.com/chef-cft/bjc/pull/197) as an example
-18. Bug your co-workers in #chef-demo-project to review, approve and deliver your change.
+17. Bug your co-workers in #chef-demo-project to review, approve and deliver your change.
-19. Now your changes to the demo are stored both as code (Chef cookbooks) and built artifacts (AMI and CloudFormation template).
+18. Now your changes to the demo are stored both as code (Chef cookbooks) and built artifacts (AMI and CloudFormation template).

+##### Special instructions for updating the "payload" cookbooks such as bjc-ecommerce.

+If you need to update the content of the bjc-ecommerce cookbook or any other cookbooks that are *part of the demo*, there are some extra steps you need to take.
+The reason for this is we want to have a clean history inside the demo and have the cookbook properly synced with the Automate server in the demo.
+Here are the steps for updating bjc-ecommerce or other cookbooks:

+1. Build and test all your changes in test kitchen as usual.
+2. Spin up a demo and make all the exact same changes inside the demo.
+Probably easiest to just copy/paste whatever work you did into the demo.
+3. Push your change all the way through the demo to the 'delivered' stage.
+4. On the workstation, `git checkout master` and `git pull` to sync back from the Automate server.
+Now you are ready to zip up your changes.
+5. Go into the cookbook and look for the .git directory.
+It might be hidden.
+If it is enable 'show hidden files' in the file explorer.
+Right click it and do "Send to >> Compressed file".
+Name the file git_dir.zip.
+You'll need to get this file off the workstation and into the files/default directory in the bjc-ecommerce cookbook.
+6. Log onto the automate server.
+You simply `ssh automate` and `sudo /bin/su - root` from the workstation.
+Now that you have a root prompt run the following:  `automate-ctl create-backup`.
+This will generate a new backup file in /var/opt/delivery/backups.
+It will have a long name with a timestamp.
+Take that file and rename it simply `chef-demo-project.zst`.
+Put that file into the files/default directory in the bjc_automate cookbook.
+This restores the backup so the automate server comes up in the correct state with all data and accounts.
+7. Commit your changes into the pipeline above as usual.
+Now when your demo is built it will download the latest cookbook code from our github repo, but you'll still have all the git and delivery data baked in as well.